 Jeff Silka plans to start fresh in Robinson.

-The former Monroeville manager is set to begin his new job Monday as Robinson manager.
+The former Monroeville manager began a new job Monday as manager in Robinson.

 Mr. Silka recently resigned from Monroeville, after seven months on the job, amid conflict with some council members over a police employee decision.

 Robinson commissioners voted 5-0 on March 20 to hire him at a yearly salary of $83,500.

 Samuel Abatta, chairman of the Robinson commissioners, said the Monroeville situation did not sway his opinion that Mr. Silka is qualified to manage Robinson.

 "He's a highly skilled individual, and he'll be a fantastic fit for us," Mr. Abatta said.